ucn-triumf/polarization-foils-bl05-202107/README.md

 	- tools/ichikawa : codes provided by G. Ichikawa which can be used to split a .root file of scans using sacn logs

 ## How to get data
+The contents of data/ is found in the following location:

+http://www.rcnp.osaka-u.ac.jp/~thiguchi/shared/data/jparc_202107/data_210721.tar.gz

-The contents of data/ is found in the followinf location: http://www.rcnp.osaka-u.ac.jp/~thiguchi/shared/data/jparc_202107/data_210721.tar.gz Clone this repository to your computer, move data_210721.tar.gz inside polarization-foils-bl05-202107, and then extract the tar file.
+Clone this repository to your computer, move data_210721.tar.gz inside polarization-foils-bl05-202107, and then extract the tar file.